 6. Highland Employability Service

-6.1 It is proposed that the Council work with partner organisations, through the Local Employability Partnership, to develop and deliver a Highland Employability Service Offer.
+6.1 It is proposed that The Highland Council work with partner organisations, through the Local Employability Partnership, to develop and deliver a Highland Employability Service Offer.
 The offer should aspire to include the following:

 Proposal